-Completely, being organic means that Inglewood Farms chickens are free-to-range on dedicated forage pastures.
+Completely, being organic means that Inglewood Organic chickens are free-to-range on dedicated forage pastures.
 At night the chickens return to large purpose built sheds, where they are kept comfortable from the elements and safe from predators.

 Are Inglewood chickens halal certified?

-Inglewood Farms does not participate in the Muslim halal program.
+Inglewood Organic does not participate in the Muslim halal program.
 This means our plant does not slaughter chickens in the manner required to be halal certified and we do not pay any money to a halal endorsing body for the halal certification mark.
 It is important to note that this is a separate issue and does not effect the quality of the chicken we process – it only means we are not participating in the halal program.
 We have a modern, well designed processing plant that humanely slaughters our chickens and we are certified organic, registered with Safe Food QLD, AQIS accredited and also maintain HACCP and WQA certifications.

 How is my chicken packaged and what is it made of?

 It is well known that by exposing our food to ‘air’, microbes such as bacteria can make our food expire quickly and result in a wasted purchase.
-In order to keep our Inglewood Farms Organic Chicken products as fresh as possible, we opt to remove the oxygen from the packaging and thereby change the ‘air’ or ‘atmosphere’ surrounding the meat; without the use harmful additives.
+In order to keep our Inglewood Organic Chicken products as fresh as possible, we opt to remove the oxygen from the packaging and thereby change the ‘air’ or ‘atmosphere’ surrounding the meat; without the use harmful additives.
 “Modified Atmosphere Packaging” (MAP) allows us to do this by utilising a natural, inert gas compound which we use to flush out and replace the oxygen.
 This method significantly reduces the growth of any microbes on our fresh product and ensures the longevity of the chicken both in the supermarket and at home in your refrigerator.
 Therefore by modifying the surrounding ‘atmosphere’, our freshly packed chicken is protected from the air and this means you can be sure that our product is always kept at its best.